libsdl-org/sdl12-compat/COMPATIBILITY.md

 Note that this game calls glXGetProcAddress() directly and likely will not work as a native Wayland app (XWayland works fine, however).

+You have to set this environment variable yourself.
+Dynamic Jack's binary is called "main" so we can't reasonably set up an automatic entry for it in our quirks table.

 ## Hammerfight (Linux)